ignorance-k/DSMM/README.md

-# SAAC-ML
+# DSMM
-- Semantic-aware Adaptive Contrastive Learning Networks for Multi-Label Text Classification
+- Dual Representation Space Optimization for Multi-Label Text Classification

 - The code is being tidying up